In ancient India,

 cultures inhabiting Europe during the Middle Ages expected rubies to bring

-health, intelligence, prosperity, and success in love by those.
+health, intelligence, prosperity, and success in love.

 On the other hand,